ncsu-yoon-lab/project-sgil/README.md

 ## Setup

 This project is for Linux systems.
 If on Windows, please use WSL.
+Also, depending on the images you're using, you will need to download them separately.

 ### Setup Environment